nv-bogdan/rag/docs/self-reflection.md

    ```

 5. Test the reflection capability:
-   - Access the RAG playground UI at http://localhost:8090
+   - Access the rag frontend UI at http://localhost:8090

 [!NOTE]
 When using NVIDIA AI Playground models, you must obtain an API key.
 See [Obtain an API Key](quickstart.md#obtain-an-api-key) for instructions.